Kieran-Lynn/brewpal/README.md

 # brewpal
 A webapp to create and store homebrew recipes.
 Built with Django Rest Framework with postgreSQL and React

 This is a personal project of mine that Im using to learn and explore new tools.
-It's not perfect and has some issues that Im working through as I develop.

-Current View:
+### Current View:

 ![Alt text](/screenshots/InitialRecipePage.png?raw=true "Brewpal Recipe Page")

-Current Priorities:
+### Current Priorities:
   * ~~Add unit tests to all react code.~~
   * Add unit tests to django code
   * ~~Refactor current Redux implementation~~